-Police baton-charged the protesters to disperse them from the neighbourhood.
+Police baton-charged the protesters to disperse them from the neighborhood.
 There was no loss of life reported during the violence but 20 policemen were slightly injured during clashes, officials said.

 President Asif Ali Zardari and Prime Minister Raja Pervez Ashraf have both ordered an investigation into the violence.

 “President Zardari called for a report into this unfortunate incident and said such acts of vandalism against minorities tarnish the image of the country,” his spokesman Farhatullah Babar said in a statement.

 Prime Minister Ashraf also ordered an “expeditious inquiry and measures to stop recurrence of such incidents in future”, his office said in a statement.